8.6K students with health issues identified during PMC campaign

 Furthermore, around 1,282 were found suffering from deficiency—vitamin A, vitamin B complex and vitamin D, stunting, severe acute malnutrition (SAM), moderate acute malnutrition (MAM) and obesity amongst others.

 Apart from these 218 children were found suffering from birth defects.
-Also, 264 children were found suffering from other illnesses like menstrual problems, depression and psychological issues.
+Also, 264 children were found suffering from illnesses like menstrual problems and psychological issues.

 Dr Vaishali Jadhav, assistant medical officer, PMC, said, “The children were counselled during the medical evaluation.
-They are referred to the hospital based on the finding and evaluation for further diagnostics and treatment.
-Most of the students are already undergoing treatment with their family doctors who are aware of their ailment.”
+They are referred to the hospital based on the finding and evaluation for further diagnostics and treatment. ”

 A senior officer said the screening of around 69% of students has been completed and now we have only 3% of the population that has to be covered under the campaign.